 What excess training do pediatric dentists receive that general dentists do not?

-Pediatric dentists undergo excess training in order to learn to work with children’s oral health.
-They are required to receive 4 years of dental school, with an added 2 years of residency training dealing with the oral health of children between infant age up to teenage.
+Pediatric dentists undergo extra training to learn to work with children.
+Pediatric dentists receive 4 years of dental school, with an added 2 years of residency training.
+They learn how to provide oral health specifically to children between infant age up to teenage years.

-Give us a call at 859-554-1586 and set up an evaluation for your child.
-We’re ready to work with you and your child to establish those healthy behaviors that can help your child enjoy a lifetime of healthy teeth and gums.
+Give Complete Dentistry For All Ages a call at 859-251-3809 and set up a dental evaluation for your child.
+We’re ready to help your child establish healthy behaviors that can help your family enjoy a lifetime of healthy teeth and gums.